Planning Applications

 • Written input may be formally received to input@cnv.org or via mail leading up to noon on the day of Council Consideration (3rd Reading) for any Planning Application.

-• The public may also share their input by speaking to Council at a Public Hearing, Public Meeting, or during the Public Input Period at the beginning of every Regular Council Meeting.
+• The public may also share their input by speaking to Council at a Public Hearing or Public Meeting, if one is held.

-Visit the Public Hearings & Meetings page to view the upcoming schedule, register to speak at a hearing or meeting, or view minutes from recent Public Hearings and Meetings.
+Visit the Public Hearings & Meetings page to view the upcoming schedule, register to speak at a Public Hearing or Public Meeting, or view minutes from recent Public Hearings and Meetings.

 Public Hearing vs Public Meeting?

 Public Hearings are always held for applications that require an OCP amendment.
-Rezoning applications that comply with the OCP do not require a Public Hearing, but Council can request that one be held.
-Public Meetings are similar, but may be held for applications that require a Development Permit, Development Variance Permit, or Temporary Use Permit.
+Rezoning applications that comply with the OCP do not require a Public Hearing, but Council can request that one be held unless, under the new legislation, a Public Hearing is prohibited (i.e. for principally residential developments).
+Public Meetings are similar in format to a Public Hearing, but may be held for applications that require a Development Permit, Development Variance Permit, or Temporary Use Permit.

 A special type of meeting is a Town Hall meeting, which may be held for major development applications, such as a new community centre.
 Town Hall meetings take place in the community and provide an opportunity for Mayor and Council to hear input from developers and the public before the application is formally introduced at a City Council Meeting.